-Citrix Provisoning Accelerator enables a provisioning proxy to reside in Dom0 (the XenServer Control Domain) on a XenServer host where streaming of a provisioning vDisk is cached at the proxy before being forwarded to the VM.
-Using the cache, subsequent booting (or any IO requests) of the VM on the same host can be streamed from the proxy rather than streaming from the server over the network.
+Citrix Provisoning Accelerator enables a provisioning proxy to reside in Dom0 (the XenServer Control Domain) on a XenServer host.
+This is the location where streaming of a provisioning virtual disk is cached at the proxy before being forwarded to the VM.
+Using the cache, subsequent VM booting (or any I/O requests) on the same host are streamed from the proxy rather than streaming from the server over the network.
 Using this model, more local resources on the XenServer host are consumed, but streaming from the server over the network saves resources, effectively improving performance.

 With this functionality:

 - Citrix Provisioning and XenServer provide an improved functional paradigm by providing a unique value available when used together.

 - Citrix Provisioning supports local, NAS, and SAN attached storage in XenServer.